Bobby Crichton: They're servants. They get paid. You don't own them.

 - Taking advantage of their food being very heavily standardized, McDonald's once experimented with a robotic kitchen, going so far as to build a Hong Kong outlet that used one.
 They scrapped the idea, but not the outlet, when the construction and maintenance turned out to be far more costly than employees.
 Their one fully automated outlet is still there, as a minor tourist attraction, but building more isn't worthwhile with today's technology.
 Likewise, "vending machine" restaurants are seldom seen today even as curiosities, because of the complexity of food preparation.
 Thus it's cheaper to train maneuverable high school kids than to maintain the equipment.
 Same thing goes for having a small, well-trained staff that makes complex food.
 These people will usually be harder to replace, or wield more clout during employer-employee conflicts.
 It's just more convenient with fairly untrained, unorganized kids, most of whom do not expect to work there more than a few years, if that.

 - An interesting historical case: Ancient Greece.
-Towards the later parts of its history, this society seemed to be teetering on the brink of an industrial revolution, but never quite made the plunge, instead sticking with slavery and other traditional, labour-intensive methods of production.
+Towards the later parts of its history, this society seemed to be teetering on the brink of an industrial revolution, but never quite made the plunge, instead sticking with slavery and other traditional, labor-intensive methods of production.
 Ancient Greece had a great deal of scientific thinkers, the capacity to build complex mechanical devices, and even developed a simple steam engine.
-The steam engine especially, if developed further and perfected, could have been used to simplify a lot of labour-intensive jobs, as it was when the Industrial Revolution finally did roll around.
+The steam engine especially, if developed further and perfected, could have been used to simplify a lot of labor-intensive jobs, as it was when the Industrial Revolution finally did roll around.
 But the Ancient Greeks saw it as nothing more than a curious toy.

 - Consider also the medieval Chinese, who invented so many amazing feats of chemistry, engineering and metallurgy yet somehow were eclipsed by the western European nations and remained a bit of an industrial backwater for hundreds of years.
 Though much of this was cultural, as Confucianism taught rigorous adherence to the status quo.
 The Chinese were never able to separate philosophy from religion and they were never able to invent the scientific method.
 They did have all the ingredients for the scientific and technological revolution, but they never made the final breakthrough.
 Once that was introduced from outside, however, China has rapidly risen to the spearhead of technology.